 The most common good quality eyepiece is the Plössl with good value at reasonable prices.
 They are offered by many makers and may be included with the more expensive starter telescopes.
 A great first eyepiece is one about 24mm (20 to 28 is fine).
 A higher power one with about 8mm of focal length is a good 2nd eyepiece.
 Make sure that it has enough eye relief for your comfort.
 Eventually you may want to add a third eyepiece splitting the difference between the two that you have (around 16mm).
 You can find good Plössl eyepieces for as little as about $50 new or about half that second hand or in a bargain brand.

-Eyepieces shorter than about 8 mm can be very difficult to use.
+Moderately priced eyepieces with a focal length shorter than about 8 mm can be very difficult to use because most have very short eye relief.
+This means that your eye has to be right up against the lens to see the full view and that you can't be wearing eyeglasses.
 If your telescope focal length is short and you need more magnification than 8mm will give, a Barlow lens is a good choice.
 These are used between the eyepiece and the telescope to increase magnification.
 The ones sometimes included with starter telescopes are usually throw away items.
 Expect a good Barlow lens to cost as much as an eyepiece.
 There are now some 68 degree wide field eyepieces from China which have good eye relief even at short focal length in the $20 to $30 range.
 They use all optical glass lenses.
 Off axis performance isn't great but they are much better than the eyepieces included with most inexpensive telescopes.

 The best inexpensive finders are optical reflex finders with illumination from a red L.E.D.
 They have the advantage of letting you point your telescope without loosing your place in the sky.
 Straight through telescopic finders are very hard to use.
 Finders with the eyepiece at a right angle to the tube are much easier to use, but too costly for a beginner telescope.